vivekyadav20364/Recipes_App/README.md

-# recipe-website
+# recipe-App

-This project has two base folders - "client" and "server".
+This project has two base folders - "Frontend" and "Backend".

+## Features of this project

+1. Search recipe posted by the users and login user also able to give rating on that perticular recipe
+2. Anyone who is authenticated can able to post his/her recipe with all details like Name,description(how to make it),upload pic,links,etc).
+3. User can also contact to the admin of the website.
+4. Logged in user also able to Edit their recipe.

 ## Getting Started